-While with Britain I feel there is evidence that a Christian community popped up there in the first century.
+With Britain I feel there is evidence that a Christian community popped up there in the first century.
 But with Gaul a Christian community doesn't seem to show up till the second half of the second century.
 And the oldest one was in Lyon, where it seems the first Christians of Lyon came from Ephesus.
-Pothinus and Irenaus, the first two Bishops of Lyon were student of Polycarp, who was believed to be a student of John.
+Pothinus and Irenaus, the first two Bishops of Lyon were students of Polycarp, who was believed to have been a student of John.
 And contemporary with them, the Bishop back in Ephesus was Polycrates, who is interesting for a few reasons.

-So maybe the later tradition comes from this community of Christians seeing Mary Magdelene was a founder of their back in Ephesus.
+So maybe the later tradition comes from this community of Christians seeing Mary Magdelene as a founder of theirs back in Ephesus?

-The idea that it was disciple in Jerusalem, usually not involved in what was going on in Galilee I think is viable.
-If it's the person who owned the house they had the Last Supper in, then that would be the man holding the pitcher of water in Luke 22:10.
+The idea that it was a disciple in Jerusalem, usually not involved in what was going on in Galilee and thus not one of the 12, I think is viable.
+If it's the person who owned the house they had the Last Supper in, then that would likely be the man holding the pitcher of water in Luke 22:10.

 "We observe the exact day; neither adding, nor taking away.
 For in Asia also great lights have fallen asleep, which shall rise again on the day of the Lord's coming, when he shall come with glory from heaven, and shall seek out all the saints.
 Among these are Philip, one of the twelve apostles, who fell asleep in Hierapolis; and his two aged virgin daughters, and another daughter, who lived in the Holy Spirit and now rests at Ephesus; and, moreover, John, who was both a witness and a teacher, who reclined upon the bosom of the Lord, and, being a priest, wore the sacerdotal plate.
 He fell asleep at Ephesus.
 And Polycarp in Smyrna, who was a bishop and martyr; and Thraseas, bishop and martyr from Eumeneia, who fell asleep in Smyrna.
 Why need I mention the bishop and martyr Sagaris who fell asleep in Laodicea, or the blessed Papirius, or Melito the Eunuch who lived altogether in the Holy Spirit, and who lies in Sardis, awaiting the episcopate from heaven, when he shall rise from the dead?
 All these observed the fourteenth day of the passover according to the Gospel, deviating in no respect, but following the rule of faith.
 And I also, Polycrates, the least of you all, do according to the tradition of my relatives, some of whom I have closely followed.
 For seven of my relatives were bishops; and I am the eighth.
 And my relatives always observed the day when the people put away the leaven.
 I, therefore, brethren, who have lived sixty-five years in the Lord, and have met with the brethren throughout the world, and have gone through every Holy Scripture, am not affrighted by terrifying words.
 For those greater than I have said 'We ought to obey God rather than man'...I could mention the bishops who were present, whom I summoned at your desire; whose names, should I write them, would constitute a great multitude.
 And they, beholding my littleness, gave their consent to the letter, knowing that I did not bear my gray hairs in vain, but had always governed my life by the Lord Jesus."[Eusebius, Church History, Book V, Chapter 24]When referring to Philip he specifically said he was one of the Twelve.
 But he doesn't say that for this John who did what the Beloved Disciple is described as doing in John 13:23-25.
 Just calls him a Witness and a Teacher.
 The Beloved Disciple witnessed both the Crucifixion and Resurrection.